astamos/tsbook/content/_index.md

 * Chapter 11 - Safety in the Sharing Economy (TBD)
 * Chapter 12 - Conclusion and Future Directions (TBD)

-## How to Use This Textbook

-The textbook is primarily available and edited in markdown format and can be read directly on GitHub or downloaded for offline use.
-We're working to make various formats available (PDF, EPUB, etc.) as the project matures.

 ## Contributing

 We welcome contributions from subject matter experts, practitioners, educators, and students!
 Here's how you can help: